 - English style is cut between the rib bones, so each bone has a thick meat on top.
 This recipe uses the English style and it's also the cut that's used for boneless short ribs.
 Due to their thickness, they are typically cooked by a slow and low method, like this recipe.

 Use grass fed beef for the best flavor

 Cooking with farm-to-table ingredients and buying from farms who honesty care about their animals, the land, and providing healthy food for the community is so rewarding.

-Easiest slow cooked beef rib recipe with minimum preparation.
+This is the easiest slow cooked beef rib recipe with minimum preparation.
 Here's how to do it: